 The potential donor pool for constructing Luxembourg's counterfactual comprises all other European regions at the NUTS 2 level over the period 2016-2021.
 From this pool, we exclude regions that have implemented any form of public transportation subsidy during the study period (this is elaborated in Section 4).
-After ensuring a balanced sample, our final donor pool includes 136 NUTS 2 regions and 816 region-time observations.
-Using this dataset, we estimate that the free public transport policy in Luxembourg led to an average treatment effect on the treated (ATT) of around 6.1%, i.e., to a reduction in CO2 emissions from the road transport sector by 6.1%.
+After ensuring a balanced sample, our final donor pool includes 137 NUTS 2 regions and 822 region-time observations.
+Using this dataset, we estimate that the free public transport policy in Luxembourg led to an average treatment effect on the treated (ATT) of around -0.083, i.e., to a reduction in CO_2 emissions from the road transport sector by 8.3%.

 Our results are significant at the 95% confidence level.
 We conduct an event study analysis to verify that parallel trends hold in the pre-treatment period.
-We conduct various robustness and sensitivity tests, including a placebo test by backdating the policy to 2019, a specification that accounts for fuel tourism effects, and analyzing a more restricted sample of NUTS 2 regions.
+We conduct various robustness and sensitivity tests, including a placebo test by backdating the policy to 2019, iteratively leaving out regions and countries from the donor pool, a specification that accounts for fuel tourism effects, and analyzing a more restricted sample of NUTS 2 regions.
 We also examine the sensitivity of our results to different model specifications.
+We also carry out an SDID analysis on the CO_2 from energy use in the building sector to detect if our effect is purely driven by the impact of the COVID-19 pandemic.
 Our findings remained consistent across all these tests.
 Reassuringly, our estimates closely align with survey-based assessments of Luxembourg's free transit policy.
+We additionally extend our estimates to 2022 and find an increasing effect, but are cautious in interpreting these findings due to data quality issues and confounding factors (further discussed in Section -7).

-We contribute to the literature by providing the first causal assessment of a free public transport policy on CO2 emissions.
+We contribute to the literature by providing the first causal assessment of a free public transport policy on CO_2 emissions.
 Methodologically, we employ novel approaches to address the unique challenges presented by Luxembourg's distinct characteristics and the concurrent COVID-19 pandemic.
 Additionally, this study offers a framework for addressing COVID-19 as a potential confounder in similar research contexts.
 To the best of our knowledge, there is only one other study that directly looks at Luxembourg's free public transportation policy.
 Bigi et al. (2023) use an agent-based modeling approach and indicate that the policy significantly contributed to a modal shift from private vehicles to public transport.
-Our findings contribute to this narrative by providing a causal ex-post evaluation of the policy's impact on CO2 emissions.

-The existing literature on the effects of free public transport on CO2 emissions is still scarce.
+Our findings contribute to this narrative by providing a causal ex-post evaluation of the policy's impact on CO_2 emissions.
+The existing literature on the effects of free public transport on CO_2 emissions is still scarce, largely because such policies were relatively uncommon.
 Tallinn (Estonia) introduced free public transit in 2013 and extended it since.
 Descriptive work by Cats et al. (2017) found that this policy is associated with an increase in public transport usage, but had no significant effect on car usage.
 Bull et al. (2021) randomly assigned free public transport vouchers to workers in Santiago (Chile), which were primarily used during off-peak hours.
 This suggests that the vouchers were more often utilized for leisure activities rather than reducing car usage.
-Tomeš et al. (2022) study two massive long-distance fare discount schemes for children, students, and pensioners in Slovakia and the Czech Republic.
-The former introduced free railway fares for these groups from 2014 on, while the latter introduced a 75% discount for trains and busses from 2018 on.
-They found a significant increase in public transport usage for these groups, but do not evaluate the impact on CO2 emissions.